-The 2014/15 MTREF process commenced with a technical analysis of previous years' performance outcomes, an assessment of the economic outlook and consultation with various role players.
+The 2013/14 MTREF process commenced with a technical analysis of previous years' performance outcomes, an assessment of the current economic outlook, and consultation with various role players.
 The process encompassed the following:

-- BSM provided the framework for and strategic direction of the budget - MTREF model forecasted taking above direction into account - Continuous MTREF presentations to EMT, BSC and the BSM - IDP community consultations - Presentations by directorates at budget hearings on their business improvement measurements, funding the IDP and capital investment plans for 3-year MTREF period - Presentations by the Trading services with regard to their proposed budgets and tariff increases
+- MTREF presentations to the EMT and Budget Steering Committee; - Subcouncil budget consultations attended by executive directors; - IDP community consultations; - Presentations by directorates to a smaller Budget Steering Committee group on their business improvement measurements, and capital investment plans for the three-year MTREF period; and - Presentations by the trading services with regard to their proposed budgets and tariff increases.

-Economic outlook and external factors
+Economic outlook